 - 1 cup plain regular or Greek yogurt

-- 3 tbsp water or milk if using Greek yogurt to thin it out
+- 3 tablespoons water or milk, if using Greek yogurt to thin it out

-- 1 tbsp white, white wine or apple cider vinegar
+- 1 tablespoon white vinegar, or white wine or apple cider vinegar

-- 3 tbsp fresh dill or parsley minced
+- 3 tablespoons fresh dill or parsley, minced

 Instructions